 - Students are able to (1) identify and interpret key genres and trends in young adult fiction; (2) understand and analyse the suitability of young adult fiction for particular curriculum areas; (3) examine and evaluate the relevance of texts for particular curriculum areas; (4) critique ways that young adult fiction can be used to build reading comprehension and critical literacy skills; (5) reflect upon and use specific texts to develop curriculum area content knowledge, skills and values; and (6) evaluate and develop learning programmes and construct learning activities and resources including ICTs and other learning technologies.

-- Typically this unit is assessed in the following ways: (1) investigate and critique relevant young adult fiction; (2) construct learning programme including two lesson plans; and (3) workshop and online participation.
+- Indicative assessments in this unit are as follows: (1) investigate and critique relevant young adult fiction; (2) construct learning programme including two lesson plans; and (3) workshop and online participation.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the investigate and critique relevant young adult fiction, construct learning programme including two lesson plans, and workshop and online participation components.

 Supplementary assessment is not available in this unit.